Twisted S-Duality: Topological Strings and BCOV Theory

 Now let us incorporate the action of $C_\bullet(S^1)$ on $\Hom(\PV^{\bullet,\bullet}(X),\C)$ coming from rotating the closed string, in order to get a $\del$-invariant functional.
 Explicitly, the action is given by precomposing with $\del^{-1}$.
-The image of a map under this action will necessarily be $S^1$-invariant; thus, the desired functional introduced by the presence of the brane $\mc{F}=\mc O_Y^N$ is given by We note that this is only non-zero on the $(4-k,k)$-component of $\mu$.
+The image of a map under this action will necessarily be $S^1$-invariant; thus, the desired functional introduced by the presence of the brane $\mc{F}=\mc O_Y^N$ is given by